 As explained in section 2.6.3 (High Pressure Operation), pressure can significantly affect readings and accuracy.
-When considering mounting a flow meter in anything other than a horizontal attitude, consideration must be given to the fact that the heater coil can now set up a circulating flow through the sensor tube, thereby throwing the zero off.
+When mounting a flow instrument in anything other than a horizontal attitude, consideration must be given to the fact that the heater coil can now set up a circulating flow through the sensor tube, thereby throwing the zero off.
 This condition worsens with denser gases or with higher pressures.
+Always check and match the direction of gas flow through the instrument and the arrow marked on the flow instrument label.
 Whenever possible, install the instrument horizontally.